ajohnny1895/DNS_Reset_andFlush_VPN/README.md

 # 1.1.0 Version Aug 08 2020
 Added a command to "forget" or delete known networks (you will ned to write a loop to recursively delete all known networks if you do not want to delete a single/individual network)

+For removal of all known networks: netsh wlan delete profile name=* i=*.